jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 #### GraphQL

-Redwood abstracts the concept of GraphQL resolver into a "service."
+Cedar abstracts the concept of GraphQL resolver into a "service."
 You will generally start with one service function per GraphQL query/mutation.
 For example, going back to our testimonials example, you would have a service function named `testimonials()` that returns the data for the GraphQL query named `testimonials`.
 That function uses Prisma to query the database:

 ```js
 import { db } from 'src/lib/db'